tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-001-two-sum.md

 ### Best Solution

-We can reduce the time complexity to $O(n)$ by increasing the space complexity to $O(n)$ in the form of a hashmap.
+We can reduce the time complexity to $$O(n)$$ by increasing the space complexity to $$O(n)$$ in the form of a hashmap.
 Here I use a JavaScript object to keep track of numbers I've seen and their indices.

 ```javascript
 const twoSum = (nums, target) => {